 GPT Training Pipeline by Andrej Karpathy

 The size and quality of the training dataset are very essential for generating good-quality LLM.
 Scaling laws provides a relationship between optimal dataset requirements for a large model for optimal training [calc].
 Smaller models can still be trained on bigger datasets but with diminishing returns.
 In today’s LLMs, the pretraining is performed on a trillion token scale dataset aggregated from the web, books, wiki, GitHub and other sources.
 Llama and RedPajama were pre-trained on 1.2T tokens.
 Falcon improved the performance over Llama and RedPajama by refining the collected dataset through multiple stages of filtering.
 Llama 2 further improves the base performance by training on 2 trillion tokens.
+The fineweb-Edu dataset further improved training efficiency.

 Building a Transformer LLM with Code: Introduction to the Journey of Intelligence